juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Importance.** Self-healing drivers can reduce automation maintenance costs by automatically detecting changes in the web page layout and updating locators to ensure the test cases are functional [1].

-**Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are libraries only available for Java.
-Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is privative with a fifteen days trial [2, 3].
-Only Healenium and TestRigor mentions the use of Artificial Intelligence.
+**Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are only Java libraries.
+Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is private with a fifteen-day trial [2, 3].
+Only Healenium and TestRigor mention the use of Artificial Intelligence.

-**Method.** We evaluated all libraries using the following test procedure: users opens a web form, enters a value in an input field, presses a button to submit the form, and confirms that value is displayed in a label.
-The test procedure was executed against the combination of locators specified in table 1 (test cases) using the web site implementation listed in table 2 (figure 1).
+**Method.** We evaluated all libraries using the following test procedure: user opens a web form, enters a value in an input field, presses a button to submit the form, and confirms that the value is displayed in a label.
+The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (Figure 1).

-The test procedure was implemented for DotNet using Selenium/nUnit combo, and for Java using Maven/TestNg/Selenium.
+The test procedure was implemented for DotNet using Selenium/nUnit combo and for Java using Maven/TestNg/Selenium.
 The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version [2, 3].

 Table 1.
 Test cases.